yomojo/yomojo.github.io-web/_products/kraft09.markdown

 quote:
 packsize: 6 Label Tags
 offer:
 message: To see the different typefaces see below.
+Once your order is placed I will contact you for details of the text you want to use.
 layout: productdetails
 ---